bdebo236/edit-distance/README.md

 In computational linguistics and computer science, edit distance is a way of quantifying how dissimilar two strings are to one another by counting the minimum number of operations required to transform one string into the other.

-This repository aims to not only implement the code but make the user understand the concept of Edit Distance with the help of GUI implementation and a little animation for better understanding for the concept.
+This repository aims to not only implement the code but make the user understand the concept of Edit Distance with the help of GUI implementation and a little animation.

 ### Description of all the files:
 * img folder - It consists of all the images(.png) files used in the GUI implementation.